How to start a mobile car valeting business

 This depends on where you are in the UK, I am in the north and know my pricing is roughly £50-£55 per full valet.
 Trade/dealerships however want a better deal in return for a a guaranteed amount of cars each month.
-The average price I charged was £35 per car.
-Most of the time you can afford to do this because dealers can give you at least 3days work per week, a typical trade car can be done in about 2-3hrs.
-So you can get 3-4 done per day, making £105-£140 each day.
+The average price I charged was £35 per car but that was some years ago and i wouldn’t recommend going in so low.
+Most of the time you can afford to go cheaper because dealers could give you at least 3days work per week, a typical trade car can be done in about 2-3hrs.
+So you can get 3-4 done per day, making £120-£160 each day based on £40/car.

 So how much can you earn valeting cars?

 I have been a mobile car valeter for about 7 years now so I know exactly how much you can make, full/part time.